cirosantilli/git-tutorial/index.md

 You can change what would be added with commands like `add`, `rm` or `reset`

-There are 3 possible sections:
+There are 3 most common possible sections:

 - `Untracked files`: files which have never been added in any version.
 - `Changes not staged for commit`: files which have changed but will not be considered.
 - `Changes to be committed`: files which which have changed and will be considered

+Other sections also exist:

+- `Unmerged paths`: while on a merge conflict resolution.
+    You must first add those files and then `git rebase --continue`.

 And if nothing changes, it says so.